quantum-tinkerer/pymablock/docs/source/derivation.md

 \end{align}
 ```

-where the structure of $W_n$ is a consequence of eq.
+where the structure of $W_n$ is a consequence of Eq.
 UNITARITY and the structure
 of the $V_n$.
 Performing the block matrix multiplication for $\tilde{H}^{AB}_n$ and requiring
 $\tilde{H}^{AB}_n=0$ leads to Sylvester's equation for $V_n$ reading